MetaCell/NetPyNE-UI/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/7538688/Don%27t%20delete%2C%20used%20in%20wikis%20etc/release034.png)

-The available functionality is currently limited to the RunControl panel, a basic cell builder, point process and space plot functionality.
+The available functionality is currently limited to the RunControl panel, a basic cell builder, a simplified point process manager that lets you inject a current clamp and space plot functionality.

 <p align="center">
   <img src="https://dl.dropboxusercontent.com/u/7538688/Don%27t%20delete%2C%20used%20in%20wikis%20etc/Screen_Shot_2016-06-15_at_18.06.16.png" alt="Old RunControl panel" height="300"/>